Emergency planning and response

 • a marine pest is found in a new area

-• the pest is likely to significantly affect the environment, economy, amenity, or human health.
+• the pest could cause major damage to the environment, economy, or human health.

-In these cases, we have to respond quickly and coordinate our efforts.
+In these cases, we need to act quickly and work together to solve the problem.

 Learn about the roles in biosecurity planning and response.
 Watch the video.